Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

  I have a high passion for exploiting/measuring the trustworthiness/reliability of the novel deep learning models and \
  expedite the deployment of cutting-edge cameras/sensors with deep learning-based [solutions](https://arxiv.org/pdf/2112.15362.pdf).

- I'm actively looking for internship opportunities (including but not limited to above topics) with a flexible \
+ 🔥🔥I'm actively looking for internship opportunities (including but not limited to above topics) with a flexible \
  starting date (Summer, Fall, or Spring).
 Please drop me an email (jw4905 [at] rit [dot] edu) if you are interested!